Ferries Environmental policies

 Oil Spills and Discharges: On every ship have been installed oil separation equipment capable to remove oil from bilge water; the mean final effluent contains up to 5 ppm of oil maximum, whereas international regulations may allow oil concentration up to 15 ppm.

-Wastewater treatment plant is certified for use on board and in fact is capable of producing treated wastewater, exceeding the specifications of even the strictest international regulations.
+The wastewater treatment plant is certified for use on board and in fact, is capable of producing treated wastewater, exceeding the specifications of even the strictest international regulations.
 All chemicals used on board have been selected based on their environmental friendliness.

 Anti-fouling Paints: All vessels have their hulls painted with tin free paints, which are non-toxic, in order to avoid the release of harmful agents into the sea.